'Fotosintesi'

 60 X 40 X 4 cm

 "Hexis" refers to a characteristic, capacity, or disposition that one *possesses*—a concept rooted in the Greek word *ekhein*, which signifies spiritual ownership or intrinsic being.
 This work explores the idea of *hexis* as an enduring essence, a quiet force that shapes identity and purpose.
 It invites reflection on the intangible qualities we carry within, those silent yet profound elements that define who we are and how we engage with the world.
-A meditation on the spiritual property of the self, both timeless and deeply personal.
+A meditation on the spiritual property of the self, both timeless and deeply personal."

 Price: